 “Air conditioning problems are an emergency,” he said.
 “Stop everything and get that fixed.
 Put them up in a hotel or help them as far as the rent goes.
 That’s imperative in situations like that.”

-Landlords Must Scrupulously Adhere to the Fair Housing Act
+Landlords must adhere to the Fair Housing Act

 Imrie cautioned that landlords should be especially careful of “rules that weren’t intended to be discriminatory but have a disparate effect on people” in regard to the Fair Housing Act.

 For instance, attempting to limit the number of occupants in a property might seem reasonable.
 But, Imrie noted, that might carry a different meaning with people from varying races, cultures and religions whose live-in families include grandparents, aunts and uncles.